dekoder/secframe/content/redforest/phase1/paws/_index.md

 ### Types of PAWs

 There are various methods that environments can work toward deploying a secure PAW environment.

 Sometimes the best and most secure deployment is not possible in a short period of time.
-Keeping that in mind, here are the methods I have seen deployed in various environments.
+Microsoft said Phase 1 of the RedForest that the tooling "Must be set up quickly."
+Keeping speed in mind, know that there are ways to secure an environment that are not 'complete' but provide a better base of security than what people already have in place.
+With that in mind, here are the methods I have seen deployed in various environments:

 Method 1  | Pros | Cons
 -- | -- | --